elliotblackburn/scaffold-vagrant/README.md

 ## Credits

-This environment has been inspired by [Ghost's vagrant environment](https://github.com/TryGhost/Ghost-Vagrant).
+This environment template was been inspired by [Ghost's vagrant environment](https://github.com/TryGhost/Ghost-Vagrant).